 If this photo was taken a little earlier in the pit firing process, the pottery would show more dramatic red and orange glowing hotspots.
 The unique burn patterns seen on finished California Indian clay pottery are the result of hot spots, uneven temperatures, during the firing process.

-Kumeyaay Paipai superstition warns against anyone observing the pit firing process - because looking at or allowing anyone to see the burn fire is considered bad luck and will cause the pots to crack - so the potters took a chance letting the photographer take these pictures.
+Kumeyaay Paipai superstition warns against anyone observing the pit firing process - because looking at or allowing anyone to see the burn fire is considered bad luck and will cause the pots to crack - so the potters took a chance letting the photographer take these Indian fire pictures.

 WHAT MAKES THESE PICTURES TECHNICALLY INTERESTING: